Description

 - Party Politics

-- Our Current Place in the World
+- America’s Role in the World Today

 Estimated Workload